buildig/uniclass-2015/README.md

 # Uniclass 2015 classification in CSV format

-Uniclass 2015 is an unified classification for the UK industry covering all construction sectors.
-It contains consistent tables classifying items of all scale from a facility such as a railway down through to products such as a CCTV camera in a railway station.
+Uniclass 2015 is divided into a set of tables which can be used to categorise information for costing, briefing, CAD layering, etc. as well as when preparing specifications or other production documents.

+These tables are also suitable for buildings and other assets in use, and maintaining asset management and facilities management information.

-We converted Uniclass 2015 classification tables into CSV format and [packaged as a versioned snapshot](https://github.com/buildig/uniclass-2015/releases) for easier usage in a software development process.
+[Buildig](http://buildig.com/) converted Uniclass 2015 classification tables into CSV format and [packaged as a versioned snapshot](https://github.com/buildig/uniclass-2015/releases) for easier usage in a software development process.

 ## Tables